-1. In most cases, the best first step is to interview with area real estate companies to determine who you will affiliate with.
+1. Interview with area real estate companies to determine who you will affiliate with

-Who to call?
-You might know a REALTOR® who can recommend a company or perhaps you've seen For Sale signs around your area from companies that impressed you.
-Some brokerages have "Career Seminars" or they will meet with you for a personal interview.
+You may know a REALTOR® who can recommend a company to you or perhaps you’ve seen “for sale” signs around your area from companies that impressed you.
+Some brokerages have career seminars you can attend, or they will meet with you for a personal interview.

-You can search online for offices and simply call to arrange an interview with the Managing Broker so you can talk about the future there, their expectations, the benefits to a newcomer, and their philosophy and style of doing business.
-They can explain the exact costs involved in getting started and what it means to be affiliated with Heartland Multiple Listing Service and your support organization, Kansas City Regional Association of REALTORS®.
+You can search online for offices and simply call to arrange an interview with the managing broker so you can talk about a possible future there, their expectations, the benefits to a newcomer and their philosophy and style of doing business.
+They can explain the exact costs involved in getting started.

-2. You'll attend a licensing course and then pass the state examination.
+2. Attend a licensing course and pass the state examination

-Your license comes from the Real Estate Commission in your state (the governmental regulatory agency).
-After you complete the course work and pass the exam (that's done in person, not online), you can start processing the paperwork to have your license issued.
-The length of time from starting school to having a license in hand is usually around 90 days.
+Your license comes from the Real Estate Commission in the state you intend to do business.
+After you complete the course work and pass the exam, you can start processing the paperwork to have your license issued.
+The length of time from staring school to having a license in hand is usually around 90 days.

-Various state-accredited license schools offer the required course work and the list includes independent schools as well as private schools operated by individual real estate companies.
-There are online programs too.
+Various state-accredited license schools offer the required course work.
+You could possibly take your classes through independent schools, private schools operated by individual real estate companies or through an online program.

 The law requires that you obtain a license in your resident state first.
-Most Agents pursue licenses for both Kansas and Missouri and you may apply for the second one after additional schooling and testing.
-Having both licenses is mandatory depending on your anticipated market area because you must be licensed in any state where you want to do business.
+Most Kansas City agents pursue licenses for both Kansas and Missouri.
+You may apply for the second one after additional schooling and testing.
+Having both licenses could be mandatory depending on your anticipated market area, because you must be licensed in any state where you want to do business.

-4. You have your license.
-Now what?
-This is when you will join Heartland Multiple Listing Service and the Kansas City Regional Association of REALTORS®.
-There is an Orientation course for both organizations that will help assimilate you.
-Then you'll have the right to use the registered trademark of REALTOR® as you join the ranks of more than one million people who hold that title.
-With your membership in place you'll start marketing yourself, meeting fellow Agents, listing and showing homes, attending office and REALTOR® functions, and building a satisfying career in one of America's most important industries.
+After you have your license and affiliation with a broker in place, you can then join Heartland MLS and KCRAR.
+There are orientation courses for both organizations that will help set you up for success.
+One you’re a member of KCRAR, you’ll have the right to use the registered trademark of REALTOR® as you join the ranks of more than one million people who hold that title.
+With your membership in place, you’ll start marketing yourself, meeting fellow agents, listing and showing homes, and building a satisfying career in one of the country’s most important industries.